jake-knerr/js-style-guide/README.md

 #### Avoid using `var`.

-> Why? `let` can accomplish everything `var` can without hoisting, which confuses some developers. `let` also uses block scope, which is more obvious than functional scoping.
+> Why? `let` can accomplish everything `var` can without hoisting, which can be confusing. `let` also uses block scope, which is more obvious than functional scoping.

 #### Use one declaration per variable.

 > Why?
 By decoupling variable declarations, it is easier to add new declarations and to locate variables.
+Also, one declaration per variable makes it less tempting to define all variables in one place rather than above where they are needed as dictated by storybook design.

 ```javascript
 // avoid